 Looking at that money mountain that must be climbed to get through college is more than intimidating.
-Luckily, we can break down the job of getting those finances together into simple steps that make getting a college education an achievable thing.
+Luckily, we can break down the job of getting those finances together into simple steps that make getting a college education achievable.

 Here are some helpful things to know about getting scholarships.
-Yes, they may require Type-A behavior, but it paid off.
+Yes, they may require Type-A behavior, but I can say from experience, it pays off.
 My children received thousands of dollars in scholarship money, which enabled them to attend their schools of choice.

 1. Document volunteer service

-Make sure to prepare your student by encouraging him or her to do lots of volunteering during the high school years.
-Colleges want to see that their students are well-rounded, active and involved in their communities.
+Make sure to prepare your student by encouraging him or her to do lots of volunteering during their high school years.
+Colleges want to see that students are well rounded, active and involved in their communities.

-This is very important, especially if you are dealing with a lower grade point average.
+This is very important, especially if they have a lower grade point average.
 My son graduated from high school with a 3.3 GPA, but he had completed more than 1,000 hours of volunteer work.
-This impressive track record of giving impressed several scholarship committees, resulting in some excellent financial aid.
+This track record of giving impressed several scholarship committees, resulting in some excellent financial aid.

-I recommend keeping track of hours on a calendar for each year of high school, and then transferring the information to a student activity resume.
+I recommend keeping track of hours on a calendar for each year of high school and transferring the information to a student activity resume.